Bounce rate 101:

 Using infographic works forever.

-Yeah sure, you’ve got to do a ton of work for it but the work you’ll put is going to work for you.
+Yeah sure, you’ve got to do a ton of work for it, but the work you’ll put is going to work always in the future.

 6. Speed Your Site Up